of every ship of every major cruise line:

 Groups of Agencies

 Agencies (including host Agencies) will group together into a consortium such as Ensemble, Travel Leaders, Signature, Virtuoso, and others.
 Each will have a roster of Preferred Cruise Lines and other suppliers and they won’t necessarily overlap.
-For example, Avalon Waterways is a preferred supplier for Ensemble and Virtuoso but not for Signature.
-So if you book your river cruise on Avalon with an agent/agency that belongs to Ensemble or Virtuoso you might be eligible for extra benefits that won’t be available if you book it through a Signature member agency.
+For example, Avalon Waterways is a preferred supplier for Signature, Ensemble and Virtuoso but not for some others.
+So if you book your river cruise on Avalon with an agent/agency that belongs to Ensemble or Virtuoso you might be eligible for exclusive extra benefits that won’t be available if you book it through the cruise line or another consortium.
 And the reverse might be true for other cruise lines.

-All of these exclusive benefits work their way down to independent / home-based agents through their Host Agency and the consortium it belongs to.
+All of these exclusive benefits work their way down to independent / home-based agents or smaller local agencies through their Host Agency and the consortium it belongs to.

 Groups of Cabins

 During the course of the year, every seller of cruises will set up group space on specific sailings.
-This can be for clients that want to sail together and also want to take advantage of the reduced fares and additional perks/amenities that every cruise line makes available to group bookings of usually eight or more cabins.
-These agents often have extra cabins under contract so a person only needing one cabin can take advantage of these group rates and amenities.
+This can be for clients that want to sail together and also want to take advantage of the reduced fares and additional perks/amenities that every cruise line only makes available to group bookings (of usually, eight or more cabins).
+These agents often have extra cabins under contract than they might need so a person only needing one cabin can take advantage of these group rates and amenities.
 It’s very possible that someone is holding group space on the very sailing you’re interested in.